-- 1. Failure to follow all instructions and limitations on the use of this respirator and/or failure to wear this respirator during all times of exposure can reduce respirator effectiveness and may result in sickness or death. - 2.
+- Failure to follow all instructions and limitations on the use of this respirator and/or failure to wear this respirator during all times of exposure can reduce respirator effectiveness and may result in sickness or death. - 2.
 Before occupational use of this respirator a written respiratory protection program must be implemented meeting all the local government requirements.
 In the United States, employers must comply with OSHA 29 CFR 1910.134 which includes training, medical evaluation, and fit testing and applicable OSHA substance specific standards.
 In Canada, follow the recommendations of CSA Z94.4 and/or requirements of the applicable jurisdiction, as appropriate.
 In Brazil, follow the Respiratory Protection Program of the Ministry of Labor requirements.
 When used in supplied air mode, your employer must supply breathing air that meets at least the requirements of Grade D breathing air in Compressed Gas Association Commodity Specifications G-7.1-1997.
 In Canada, breathing air systems must be supplied with air which meets at least the requirements of CSA Standard Z180.1. - 3.
-The airborne contaminants which can be dangerous to your health include those that are so small you may not be able to see or smell them. - Leave contaminated area immediately and contact supervisor if you smell or taste contaminants or if dizziness, irritation, or other distress occurs. - 5.
+The airborne contaminants which can be dangerous to your health include those that are so small you may not be able to see or smell them. - 4.
+If respirator becomes damaged; if you smell or taste contaminants; or if dizziness, irritation, or other distress occurs; leave contaminated area immediately and repair or replace respirator, or contact supervisor. - 5.
 Store respirator away from contaminated areas when not in use. - 6.
 Dispose of used product in accordance with applicable regulations.